 Kindle as many bonfires as you can

-Kindling a bonfire is a very useful thing to do, but it can be very costly when it comes to your humanity.
-When you kindle a bonfire, you use up one humanity to add on 5 estus flasks whenever you spawn at that specific bonfire.
+Kindling a bonfire is very useful, but it can be very costly for your humanity.
+When you kindle a bonfire, you use up one humanity to add on five Estus flasks whenever you spawn at that specific bonfire.

-You can kindle a bonfire a total of 3 times in return gives you 20 estus flasks in total when you rest at that specific bonfire.
-Your character has to have his/her humanity to actually kindle a bonfire, so you use a total of 4 humanity to kindle a bonfire to the max.
+You can kindle a bonfire a total of 3 times in return, giving you 20 estus flasks when you rest at that specific bonfire.
+Your character has to have his/her humanity actually to kindle a bonfire, so you use a total of 4 humanity for kindling a bonfire to the max.

 Be warned that the bonfire you are kindling is the only one you kindle at that specific time.
-So you use a total of 3 for each bonfire in the game if you are human.
-If you do kindle a bonfire, it does go over into your next NG playthrough.
+So you use 3 for each bonfire in the game if you are human.
+If you kindle a bonfire, it goes over into your next NG playthrough.

 I like how FromSoftware implemented the NG system into their games.
-But in Dark Souls Remastered, you have to make sure that whatever you do, you need to do it before you fight Gwyn, Lord of Cinder, or else you will be brought straight into NG+.
+But in Dark Souls Remastered, you must make sure that whatever you do, you must do it before you fight Gwyn, Lord of Cinder, or else you will be brought straight into NG+.
 If you are a huge fan of the series like I am, consider looking at this guide on Amazon for Dark Souls: Remastered here.

-Everything I have talked about is a huge tool to prepare you for your next playthrough, maybe excluding helping people, but when you do beat Gwyn, you will be ready for an even better adventure.
+Everything I have discussed is a huge tool to prepare you for your next playthrough, maybe excluding helping people, but when you beat Gwyn, you will be ready for an even better adventure.
 NG+ is more challenging than NG, but if you are ready, you will not have any issues getting through it.